Ateyaba

-Gilles Ateyaba Koffi Soler better known as Ateyaba, previously as Joke (born 27 October 1989) is a French rapper.
+Gilles Ateyaba Koffi Soler better known as Ateyaba, previously as Joke (born 1989) is a French rapper.

 Early life

-He was born in Narbonne, France and at 10 moved to Montpellier.
+He was born in Narbonne, France on 27 October 1989 and at age 10 moved to Montpellier.

 As an adolescent, he released some materials on Myspace through which he was discovered by Teki Latex (of TTC) and was included in Stunts, the rap division of the label Institubes.

 Career

 He recorded some materials in Paris that appeared in his mixtape Prêt pour l'argent in August 2009.
 He left Institubes after the release.
 He had independent releases, the EP Prêt pour l'argent 1.5 in with the guest appearance of the New York MC, Action Bronson. and EP Kyoto in 2012 and an appearance in Golden Eye Music 2012 compilation We Made It v.1 with the track "MTP Anthem", a tribute to his city Montpellier.